aosman101/casual-coded-correspondence/README.md

   - Keeps spaces and punctuation intact.
   - Clear, step-by-step cells you can run top-to-bottom.

-> The Caesar cipher shifts each letter by a fixed offset, using modulo 26 (which is a classic monoalphabetic substitution).
-The Vigenère cipher, on the other hand, applies a series of Caesar shifts that are derived from a repeatedly used keyword, representing a simple polyalphabetic substitution.
+> The Caesar cipher shifts each letter by a fixed offset, using modulo 26.
+This method is a classic example of monoalphabetic substitution.
+In contrast, the Vigenère cipher employs a series of Caesar shifts based on a keyword that is repeated throughout the text.
+This represents a simple form of polyalphabetic substitution.

 ---

 ## 🚀 Project structure

-├─ coded_correspondence.ipynb   # This is the notebook that contains all tasks and helpers.
+├─ coded_correspondence.ipynb   # This notebook contains all the tasks and helpers.

 └─ README.md.